 Why are there are so many Mackinac Island lilacs?
-How did they get there?
-And when did the Mackinac Island Lilac Festival start?
+And how did they get there?

 There’s something so singular about the ambrosial, heady perfume that wafts from the multicolored lilac trees that bloom on Mackinac Island each June.
 The clusters of blossoms that coat the island in its signature floral fragrance (mixed, of course, with notes of freshly made fudge and the occasional road apple) mark the beginning of another sweet, serene summer season.